srid/srid/free/Actualism Method.md

 4. [[Seeing the silliness]] at having [[Felicity and Innocuity|felicity/ innocuity]] be [[Diminishment|usurped]], by either the negative or positive feelings, for whatever reason that might be automatically restores felicity/ innocuity.
 5. Repeated occurrences of the same cause for [[Felicity and Innocuity|felicity/ innocuity]] [[Diminishment|loss]] alerts pre-recognition of impending [[Diminishment|dissipation]] which enables pre-emption and ensures a more persistent [[Felicity and Innocuity|felicity/ innocuity]] through habituation.
 6. Habitual [[Felicity and Innocuity|felicity/ innocuity]], and its concomitant enjoyment and appreciation, facilitates [[Naivete|naïve]] [[Sensuousness|sensuosity]] ... a consistent state of wide-eyed wonder, amazement, marvel, and [[Delight|delight]].
-7. [[Naivete|Naiveté]], in conjunction with felicitous/ innocuous sensuosity, being the nearest a ‘self’ can come to innocence, allows the overarching benignity and benevolence inherent to the infinitude this infinite and eternal and perpetual universe actually is to operate more and more freely.
+7. [[Naivete|Naiveté]], in conjunction with felicitous/ innocuous sensuosity, being the nearest a ‘self’ can come to innocence, allows the overarching benignity and [[Benevolence|benevolence]] inherent to the infinitude this infinite and eternal and perpetual universe actually is to operate more and more freely.
-8. This intrinsic benignity and benevolence, which has nothing to do with affective happiness and [[Harmlessness|harmlessness]], will do the rest.
+8. This intrinsic benignity and [[Benevolence|benevolence]], which has nothing to do with affective happiness and [[Harmlessness|harmlessness]], will do the rest.
 9. Sit back and enjoy the ride of a lifetime!

 ---